oozpay/cs436-term-project/readme.txt

 	-Source IP ranges: 0.0.0.0/0
 	-Protocols and ports: Check Specified protocols, select TCP, and enter 3001

-6) get the External IP of message-logger-vm and replace [VM-IP] with that IP address in the following send message function in the GKE chat server code: socket.on('send message', async (msg) => {
+6) get the External IP of message-logger-vm and replace [VM-IP] with that IP address in the server.js file in the "GKE webchat server" folder. relevant section in server.js listed below: socket.on('send message', async (msg) => {
   const messagePayload = {
     user: socket.username,